Mali's junta expels French ambassador as tensions mount

 Associated Press

-BAMAKO, Mali (AP) — Mali’s ruling junta on Monday told the French ambassador to leave the West African country, according to a government statement, amid mounting tensions between Mali and its international partners.
+BAMAKO, Mali (AP) — Mali’s ruling junta on Monday ordered the French ambassador to leave the West African country, accusing France of undermining its legitimacy amid mounting tensions between Mali and its African neighbors and European partners.

-The action puts into question a French-led anti-terrorist military operation present in Mali at the request of Malian leaders.
+The action puts into question a French-led anti-terrorist military operation present in the region at the request of Malian leaders.
+It also comes amid growing European concerns about the presence of Russian mercenaries in Mali, a former French colony.

+A French diplomat said the French government took note of Mali’s decision to expel the ambassador, and reiterated France’s commitment to the stabilization and development of the Sahel region, without elaborating.
+The diplomat spoke on condition of anonymity to discuss the sensitive diplomatic situation.

-France’s government did not immediately react to the expulsion.
-This latest episode in the diplomatic crisis between Mali and France comes days after the Malian government ordered Danish soldiers deployed in the French-led Takuba military operation to leave Mali.
+This latest episode in the diplomatic crisis between Mali and its foreign partners comes days after the Malian government ordered Danish soldiers deployed in the French-led Takuba military operation to leave Mali.
+Also earlier this month, regional group ECOWAS imposed sanctions on Mali, and Mali’s leaders expelled its representative from the country.

-Tensions between Mali and its European and regional allies have been mounting in recent weeks as Mali’s interim leader Col. Assimi Goita has delayed elections until 2026, solidified his control and showed reluctance to uphold Mali’s international agreements.

 The Malian government summoned French Ambassador Joel Meyer on Monday and said he had 72 hours to leave the country, according to a Malian government statement announced on state television.

-“This measure follows the hostile and outrageous comments made recently by the French Minister of Europe and Foreign Affairs and the recurrence of such comments by the French authorities with regard to the Malian authorities, despite repeated protests,” the statement added.
+“This measure follows the hostile and outrageous comments made recently by the French Minister of Europe and Foreign Affairs and the recurrence of such comments by the French authorities with regard to the Malian authorities,” the statement added.

 The statement didn’t specify which French comments it was referring to.

-Since the second coup in May 2021 and the arrival of Prime Minister Choguel Maiga, tension has grown between the transitional authorities in Mali and the French government.
-The situation worsened when some European countries, including France, claimed that Mali had deployed mercenaries from the Russian company Wagner.
+He said unspecified comments by French officials were “unacceptable” because they “questioned the legality and legitimacy” of Mali’s current leaders.
+“This is a difficult situation, because you cannot be accredited to authorities that you yourselves don’t recognize,” he said.

+“France is the only country in a posture of direct attack against the legality and legitimacy of the transitional authorities,” he said.
+“We have a dispute on a political level with France, that doesn’t concern French citizens or French businesses here, and French people remain welcome in Mali.
+We remain open to dialogue with France.”

-Mali has been battling an Islamic insurgency in the north since 2012, and in 2013 France intervened in its former colony to stop jihadists who had seized swaths of the sprawling country, also at the request of Malian leaders.
+Mali has been battling an Islamic insurgency in the north since 2012, and in 2013 France intervened to stop jihadists who had seized swaths of the sprawling country, also at the request of Malian leaders.

 Charlton reported from Paris.